Becksteinlab/imdreader/docs/source/protocol_current.rst

      - Description
    * - IMD_DISCONNECT
      - 0
-     - Tells the GROMACS server to disconnect its client socket and reset its IMD step to its default
+     - Tells the GROMACS server to disconnect its client socket.
+If ``-imdwait`` is set, the GROMACS simulation will pause until the client reconnects and performs the handshake again.
    * - IMD_GO
      - 3
      - After receiving the handshake from GROMACS, the client has 1 second to send this signal to the server to begin receiving data.
-If the server does not receive this signal, it will disconnect the client.
+If the server does not receive this signal, it will disconnect the client and wait for another connection.
 If the GROMACS server was started with ``-imdwait``, the simulation will not begin until this signal is received.
    * - IMD_KILL
      - 5
      - Tells GROMACS to stop the simulation (requires that the simulation was started with ``-imdterm``)
    * - IMD_MDCOMM
      - 6
-     -
+     - Inputs forces into the GROMACS simulation (requires that the simulation was started with ``-imdpull``)
    * - IMD_PAUSE
      - 7
      - After simulation has started, the client can send this signal to the GROMACS server to toggle the